DFS Contest Selection Strategy: How to Pick Games

 Head-to-heads, double ups, and 50/50s are all variations or types of cash games.
 My personal favorite is the Quintuple Up Contest on FanDuel, 5x returns with a bit of a stiffer competition.

 Cash games are about consistency and lowered risk.
-If you land on cash games during your DFS contest selection process, target players with high floors in fantasy.
+If you land on cash games during your DFS contest selection process, a good idea is to target players with high floors in fantasy.

 Eat the chalk and trust the projections.
 Discipline is required.